TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-scalescriptfailure.md

 # Cluster Scaling Fails With 'ScriptExecutionFailedDuringScale'.

-## **Recommended Steps**
+## Problem

-We noticed that the HDInsight cluster <!--$ClusterName--> ClusterName <!--/$ClusterName--> has been failing a scale up operation.
+We noticed that the HDInsight cluster <!--$ClusterDnsName--> ClusterDnsName <!--/$ClusterDnsName--> has been failing a scale up operation.
 The failure is due to a persisted custom script that is inaccessible.
-This is because the script <!--$ScriptName--> ScriptName <!--$ScriptName--> uses a SAS key, which has expired.
+This is because the script <!--$ScriptUri--> ScriptUri <!--$ScriptUri--> uses a SAS key, which has expired.

+## Recommended Mitigation Steps
 In order to scale up, the persisted script needs to be demoted, so that it does not run on the new node.

 There are 2 options to make persisted scripts work with scale ups: